 USPS Board of Governors

 Ronald Stroman was appointed to the Postal Service Board of Governors by President Joseph Biden and confirmed by the Senate on May 12, 2021.
 Stroman is serving in his first term which expires on December 8, 2021.
 On May 13, 2021 he was confirmed by the Senate to a second term expiring on December 8, 2028.
-He serves on the Board’s Audit and Finance Committee and Operations Committee.
+He serves on the Board’s Audit and Finance, Operations, and Election Mail Committees.

 Stroman served as the 20th Deputy Postmaster General (DPMG), the second-highest ranking postal executive, from March 2011 until his retirement in June 2020.
 Since leaving the Postal Service, he worked as a senior fellow at the Democracy Fund and served as the lead for President Biden’s transition team for the Postal Service.